 Possession or use of alcoholic beverages, illegal drugs or misuse of prescribed drugs is prohibited.
-Groups or individuals found in violation of this national policy of the Boy Scouts of America will be sent home immediately, as arranged with the council office or parent.
+Groups or individuals found in violation of this national policy of the Scouting America will be sent home immediately, as arranged with the council office or parent.